unimarkup/specification/README.md

 Unimarkup uses grid tables with extended flexibility.

 Most notably, columns don't need to align.
 This helps for easier styling, since some characters are used as keywords, so the table might have more text in Unimarkup, than what is displayed after rendering.
-A sideeffect of this is, that `|` must be escaped when used inside a table, even in verbatim and math blocks to get the possibility of multi line rows.
+A side effect of this is, that `|` must be escaped when used inside a table, even in verbatim and math blocks to get the possibility of multi line rows.

 The table width adapts itself by taking the rendered width of the first column and scaling the other columns according to the first line ratio of the table columns.